 Eligibility for the Homestead Exemption is determined by the Assessor's Office.

-More information regarding the program is available by clicking on the link here: Assessor's Homestead Exemption brochure.
+For more information regarding the program see the Assessor's Homestead Exemption brochure.
 Or you may call the Assessor's Office at (970) 498-7050.

-Yes, the Treasurer collects City & County Improvement Liens when certified to the Office of the Treasurer in accordance with Colorado Revised Statutes.
-These liens are called Special Assessment liens.
+Yes, the Treasurer collects City and County Improvement Liens when certified to the Office of the Treasurer in accordance with Colorado Revised Statutes.
+These liens are called Special Assessment Liens.

 A significant portion of special assessments are for road and/or water or sewer improvements.
 These special assessments are often billed in installments of 10-20 years.
 In addition, there are special assessments for delinquent utility billings, such as overdue water and sanitation bills and overdue weed control bills.
 These particular assessments are billed as single installment special assessments.
 We have several taxing authorities that submit special assessments for collection.
 Among them are the Town of Berthoud, the Town of Wellington, the City of Loveland, the City of Fort Collins, Spring Canyon Water and Sanitation District and the Larimer County Engineering department.
 These authorities submit a variety of special assessments to the county for collection.

 They become a perpetual lien in the amount of assessment against each lot or tract of land and have priority over all other liens except the general property tax lien.

 **Do not ignore the importance of these special assessment liens.**

 Special Assessment Liens that remain unpaid are sold at the Annual Tax Lien Sale conducted by the Treasurer in the same manner as delinquent property taxes.
 However, a homeowner or property owner with a mortgage on the property may place their mortgage in jeopardy by failure to pay a Special Assessment Lien, resulting in the mortgage company enacting foreclosure procedures.